sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 Example 1
 ---

-The following example shows using the Summarizer method with the Topic method to extract agricultural data from a government report.
+The following example shows using the NLP Table method to extract information from tables about insured vehicles and insurance transactions.

 **Config**